 When it comes to the circadian clock genes, researchers like to use terminology like ‘period’ and ‘amplitude’.
 Let’s take BMAL1 as an example: the levels will rise and then fall (amplitude) over the course of 24 hours (period).

 It is easier to picture this if you visualize the amount of BMAL1 rising and falling like a sine wave:

 Quite a lot of your body’s processes rise and fall over the course of the day.
-In fact, researchers estimate that 20 – 43% of genes are following a circadian pattern (depending on how they define it and which tissue they look at).
+In fact, researchers estimate that 20 – 43% of genes are following a circadian pattern.

 These circadian rhythms are obvious when you think about our natural sleep/wake cycle.
 Other biological rhythms include cortisol levels, body temperature, and blood pressure.

 Blood pressure also follows a natural rhythm over the course of a 24-hour day, dipping by about 10% at night.[ref]
 Dipping at night is important, and people with high blood pressure often lose that oscillation.